Enable combined security information registration in Azure Active Directory

 Create a policy to require registration from a trusted location

-The following policy applies to all selected users, who attempt to register using the combined registration experience, and blocks access unless they are connecting from a location marked as trusted network.
+Complete the following steps to create a policy that applies to all selected users that attempt to register using the combined registration experience, and blocks access unless they are connecting from a location marked as trusted network:

-In the Azure portal, browse to Azure Active Directory > Conditional access
+In the Azure portal, browse to Azure Active Directory > Security > Conditional Access.

-In Name, Enter a Name for this policy.
-For example, Combined Security Info Registration on Trusted Networks
+Enter a name for this policy, such as Combined Security Info Registration on Trusted Networks.

-Under Assignments, click Users and groups, and select the users and groups you want this policy to apply to
+Under Assignments, select Users and groups.
+Choose the users and groups you want this policy to apply to, then select Done.

-Under Cloud apps or actions, select User actions, check Register security information (preview)
+Under Cloud apps or actions, select User actions.
+Check Register security information, then select Done.